LiorSinai/liorsinai.github.io/_posts/2022-12-29-denoising-diffusion-2-unet.md

 If the input image has an odd length then the downsample dimension will be $\frac{i-1}{2}$.
 Then if we upsample back by 2 the size will be $i-2$ instead of $i$ and the concatenation will fail.
-This is why the image has to be evenly divisible by powers of 2.
+This is why the image has to be evenly divisible by powers of 2 in the [forward pass](#forward-pass).

 ### Up sampling